Webcasting history

-Over the years I’ve run a lot of webcasts (from being the tech guy, to behind the camera/mix desk, to director, to creative director).
+Over the years I’ve run a lot of webcasts (from being the tech infrastructure, to behind the camera or mixing desk, to running the music & streaming at Virgin Net, to creative director, to running my own companies).

-(in 1997/98 we added a feature where people could listen to the Chris Evans show on-demand after the live show – now called podcasting).
+The first service of its kind in Europe (1995 beta, 1996 launched).
+In 1997/98 we added a feature where people could listen to the Chris Evans show on-demand after the live show – it’s now called podcasting.

 • Classic FM (1996)